 Virgin Bean Bag Filling

 Virgin polystyrene beads are small, perfectly round and about the size of a pill, and they are specifically made to serve as bean bag filling.
-These beads are produced to have a uniform size and shape so that when they shift with the movement and the weight of a person, they provide equal resistance and support in all directions.
-Also, the beads are denser than other polystyrene products are, which gives them a longer usable lifespan before they become flattened and lose cushioning.
+These beads are produced to have a uniform size and shape.
+So when they shift with the movement and the weight of a person, they provide equal resistance and support in all directions.
+Also, the beads are denser than other polystyrene products are.
+This density gives them a longer usable lifespan before they become flattened and lose cushioning.

-Virgin beads are recommended by most bean bag manufacturers for several reasons, but the most important is that they provide customers with the highest degree of satisfaction.
+Virgin beads are recommended by most bean bag manufacturers for several reasons.
+Most importantly they provide customers with the highest degree of satisfaction.
 Very few companies that make bean bags fill them with anything but quality virgin beads.
 If they did otherwise, their customers would be disappointed in their products’ discomfort and how quickly they lose their original form.

 Virgin pellets are very resilient, and this can be evidenced firsthand by just squeezing one between your thumb and forefinger.
 You will notice that the bead is firm yet soft, and it quickly returns to its original shape.
 It takes extreme pressure or high pressure maintained for long periods before the bead permanently loses its form and resiliency.

 Recycled Polystyrene Beads

 Recycled beads were never meant to be bean bag filler.
-Most of them were once packing peanuts or packing blocks used in shipping boxes for electronic devices, computers, and other products.
-When they are used in bean bags, the beads do not produce even pressure on their neighbours, which makes the furniture soft, lumpy and otherwise uncomfortable.
+Most of them were once packing peanuts or packing blocks.
+Probably used in shipping boxes for electronic devices, computers, and other products.
+When used in bean bags, the beads do not produce even pressure on their neighbours.
+This makes the furniture soft, lumpy and otherwise uncomfortable.
 Also, they do not provide the same ergonomic support as virgin beads do.